 Photography allows me to make visual art.
-My content is human character.
+My content is (mostly) human character.
 And, within that, I tend toward lightly humorous, slightly ambiguous, distinctly empathetic, un-posed “telling moments”—with a style and philosophy influenced by mid-20th century photojournalism.
 I work strictly in black-and-white, almost always self-directed, and never for income.
 I photograph on vacation, but I don’t take “vacation” photos; I photograph family gatherings, but almost never make “family” photos; I photograph at events, but I rarely act as an “event photographer.”
 I don’t enjoy that sort of utilitarian camerawork.
 Instead, I prefer to select individual images from the accumulation that can stand apart from their particular event or topic, and act as an individual work that captures its own particular moment, emotion, or mood.

 Writing has had a longer and more formal gestation for me.
 I began thinking of myself as a writer in elementary school; took words very seriously in high school; became a creative writing major for a bachelor’s degree at San Francisco State; worked for a spell as an advertising copywriter; rigorously shaped my narrative technique as a graduate student in American History; emphasized essay writing as a community college history instructor; found a voice as a magazine columnist; edited the work of others; and read, observed, and wrote, finding myself in middle adulthood, finally writing novels.
 As with photography, writing is a means for me to capture moments of humanity on the page.